Brexit information for researchers on EU research funding

-For all currently funded Horizon 2020 and Erasmus+: Key Action 2 projects, the UK Government has committed to underwrite UK participation in all successful UK grant applications (submitted before the exit date) for the lifetime of the projects; this underwrite is known as the ‘Guarantee’.
+For all currently funded ‘Horizon 2020’ and ‘Erasmus+: Key Action 2’ projects, the UK Government has committed to underwrite UK participation for all successful UK grant applications (contracted before the exit date) for the lifetime of the projects; this underwrite is known as the ‘Guarantee’.

 RBI have registered all Horizon2020 and Erasmus+ projects currently in receipt of European funding with the UK Government.
-If you would like to check that your project has been registered please email Philippa Shelton at Philippa.Shelton@uwe.ac.uk, stating your PASS reference and project end date.
+If you would like to check that your project has been registered, please email Philippa Shelton at Philippa.Shelton@uwe.ac.uk, stating your PASS reference and project end date.

-Proposals currently 'in the system' or any future applications
+Proposals currently 'in the system'

 The UK Government has agreed to underwrite any proposals which have been submitted to the EU but are notified of success after the 31 January; how this is done will depend on the scheme being applied to.

 If UWE Bristol is the lead or a partner on a grant application for which there are multiple partners, the application will be assessed by the EU as per normal.
 Should that project be successful, the UK participants will be able to access the UK Government's Guarantee funding and once the grant is approved, RBI will register it with the government to access these monies.